SerjoschDuering/grasshopper-vibe-editor/README.md

 3. Type a prompt describing what you want to create
 4. Toggle "Generate/Update Input/Output Parameters" if you want the AI to handle parameter creation
 5. Enable "Canvas State" context provider for AI to understand connected components
+6. Optional: Open **AI Context Control** (in Code Mode) to curate context for the current component — set traversal levels, manually select a group, and preview via Canvas or Markdown with token estimate
-6. Click "Generate Code with AI"
+7. Click "Generate Code with AI"
-7. Review and send changes back to Grasshopper with "Send to GH"
+8. Review and send changes back to Grasshopper with "Send to GH"

-### Context System

-The Canvas Context feature provides AI with intelligent information about your Grasshopper definition:
-- **Automatic Detection**: Identifies components connected to your selected component (±1 level)
-- **Medium Detail**: Component names, types, parameters, and connections
-- **Full Detail (GPT-5)**: Includes script contents from connected components
-- **Smart Filtering**: Only relevant components are included to optimize token usage
-- This context helps AI generate code that properly integrates with your existing data flow

 ## Requirements